Grey import vehicle: United Kingdom

 A 1998 Ford Crown Victoria exported from the United States to the United Kingdom.
 Note the aftermarket wing-mounted side turn signal repeater, installed after the car arrived in the UK.

 In the United Kingdom, many people have chosen to buy new cars in other EU member states, where pre-tax prices are much lower than in the UK, and then import them into their own country, where they only pay the UK's rate of value added tax (VAT).
 This is especially the case in Northern Ireland, as pre-tax prices in the Republic of Ireland are kept low because of a vehicle registration tax levied on top of VAT.
 Other UK buyers can also request a model in RHD when ordering from a dealer in continental Europe for a small supplement.
-Motor dealers in the EU are compelled under EU competition law to supply right-hand drive models at the same price as LHD models should a buyer request it.
+Motor dealers in the EU are compelled under EU competition law to supply right-hand drive models at the same price as left-hand drive models should a buyer request it.
 Strictly speaking, such imports are known as parallel imports.

 Warranties on new cars bought in an EU member state are valid throughout the EU, meaning that a UK resident who has bought a new car in another member state and then imports it into the UK will be covered by the same warranty.
 However, whereas UK warranties tend to be for three years, those in other EU countries may be only for one or two.

-There are also some Japanese imported cars found in the UK, the most popular being the Mazda Eunos Roadster, Nissan Figaro and Mitsubishi Pajero as well as performance cars such as Nissan Skylines, Mitsubishi FTOs and highly tuned Subaru Impreza and Toyota Supra variants that were never officially imported into the UK.
+There are also some Japanese imported cars found in the UK, with the most popular being the Mazda Eunos Roadster, Nissan Figaro and Mitsubishi Pajero as well as performance cars such as Nissan Skylines, Mitsubishi FTOs and highly tuned Subaru Impreza and Toyota Supra variants that were never officially imported into the UK.
 These cars tend to be cheaper than official UK imports, but often have better Japanese domestic market specification levels by comparison.
-The range of Japanese vehicles in the UK is rising all the time as UK customers see the impressive high spec, low-mileage Japanese vehicles on the roads.
+The range of Japanese vehicles in the UK is continually rising as UK customers see the high spec, low-mileage Japanese vehicles on the roads.
 Each month new models are being imported by dealers and rapidly become popular on the UK market.

 Importing a vehicle from outside of the EU may require the vehicle to be subjected to an IVA test if the vehicle is under ten years of age.
 This test is carried out by the Driver and Vehicle Standards Agency.
-If the vehicle is left hand drive this is fairly straightforward to submit an IVA test application and then present the vehicle to the local test station.
+If the vehicle is left-hand drive, it is fairly straightforward to submit an IVA test application and then present the vehicle to the local test station.
 The vehicle will likely need changes to lighting systems e.g. amber rear indicators, the installation of a rear foglight and headlight alignments for driving on the left.
-If the vehicle being imported is right hand drive then it must be a personal import i.e. owned by yourself for at least 6 months and you are returning to live in the UK permanently having lived outside of the EU for at least 12 months.
+If the vehicle being imported is right-hand drive, then it must be a personal import, i.e. owned for at least six months by oneself upon returning to live in the UK permanently after having lived outside of the EU for at least 12 months.